sanlike0911/node-red-contrib-ui-timelines-chart/README.md

   - name

-    Set for the node name to be displayed in flow.
+    Set the node name to be displayed in flow.

   - group

-    Set for the group to be displayed on the dashboard.
+    Set the group to be displayed on the dashboard.

   - size